How Benzos Work

 Mental Health and Addiction Treatment at The River Source

 The River Source provides dual diagnosis treatment for our patients with drug addiction and mental health disorders.
 Part of benzodiazepine dependence treatment at The River Source includes medical detox to help with physical addiction in benzodiazepine users.
 Our treatment programs can provide mental health treatment to help relieve anxiety symptoms through behavioral therapy and a holistic approach to prevent further benzodiazepine use.
-Call The River Source at 866-828-6792 to discuss your treatment options today.
+Call The River Source at 866-828-6792 to discuss your treatment options and learn if insurance will cover your treatment today.